jostylr/event-when/README.md

 ---
 <a name="execute"></a>
-#### execute(data, str scope, emitter, arr evObj) -->
+#### execute(data, str scope) --> nothing

-This executes the handler.
+This executes the handler. `this === handler`

 __arguments__

 * `data`.
 This is the data from an emit event.
-* `target`.
-A value, generally an object, that is used as the state to modify and get from.
-The scope string that may or may not be related to the target can be found in `evObj[4]`.
-* `emitter` The emitter object.
-* `event` The full event string that was called in the emit.
-Usually not needed, but could be useful.
-This is passed along into the function handler as the fifth argumet.
+* `scope`.
+A string which is the scope for the event.
+This is distinct from the context which is generally used for an action to modify something or other.
+The scope is more about matching up the event with a partiuclar action and context.

 __note__